gdbroman/broman.blog/_posts/2020-08-09-the-antidote-is-a-better-story.md

 No matter your pursuits, you'll need to master the art of storytelling.
 It's the only skill there is.

-Making money, sales and building companies is storytelling.
+Making money and building companies is storytelling.

-Art and politics is storytelling, obviously.
+Art and politics is storytelling - obviously.

 I would even argue that *science and technology* is storytelling.
 Yes, really; stories about reality.